cognimbus/nimbus.docs/docs/source/local-agent.rst

 Installing the agent without internet connectivity
 -------------------------------------------------
-* Place nimbusd in /bin/
+* Place nimbusd,nimbus in /bin/
 * Create a path /etc/nimbus/
 * Copy the following to a nimbus.json config file in /etc/nimbus/nimbus.json
  * Change "password" admin to a strong password
- * Save with root only permissions
+ * Save with root-only permissions

 nimbus.json::